k0sproject/k0s/docs/governance/cncf/gtr.md

 Deploying Kubernetes in resource-constrained, far-edge environments where lightweight and efficient solutions are critical.
-Ideal for managing IoT devices, disconnected edge nodes, and remote locations. k0s also support airgapped environments by beaing able to automatically load container image bundles and having zero dependencies.
+Ideal for managing IoT devices, disconnected edge nodes, and remote locations. k0s also support air gapped environments by being able to automatically load container image bundles and having zero dependencies.

 #### Cloud-Native Application Hosting